-This information was collected from the Storey County Sheriff's Office on July 24, 2018.
+This information was collected from the Storey County District Attorney's Office June 13, 2024.

 When a victim-survivor requests a forensic exam, both the forensic exam and initial medical care and treatment are paid for by the county.
 The medical provider should bill Washoe County for reimbursement, per their agreement with Storey County.
 Washoe County will bill the Storey County sheriff's office for all forensic exams.
 Bills for initial medical care and treatment should be sent to the Storey County District Attorney's Office.